Introduction

 let i18n = { leptos_i18n::__private::scope_ctx_util(use_i18n(), |_k| &_k.$keys) };

-Hummm, what is this closure for? it's just here for type inference and key checking!
-The function parameter is even _:fn(&OS) -> &NS, it's never used.
-The function is even const (not for scope_locale tho, the only one that could really benefit from it lol, because trait functions can't be const...).
+The function is even const (not for scope_locale though, the only one that could really benefit from it lol, because trait functions can't be const...).

 t_format!

-You may want to use the formatting capability without the need to create an entry in you translations, you can use the t_format! macro for that:
+You may want to use the formatting capability without needing to create an entry in your translations.

 use crate::i18n::*;